 No unfair advantage over nondisabled peers is gained by the use of a scribe.
 In using this auxiliary aid, the student must communicate clearly to the scribe the words and structure of his/her answer -- including punctuation and spelling.
 Even with extended time on an essay exam to compensate for the additional time of dictating to the scribe, the student can only hope for equality of access.

 How do instructors challenge a modification that they feel unreasonable?

 If you are uncertain about a modification request, you can challenge the student's request in a number of ways.
 First, ask the student to provide a verification letter from Disability Services to ensure that the modification is recommended by Disability Services.
 If the letter does not mention a requested modification, please contact Disability Services.

 Students may request modifications that have not been discussed with Disability Services.
 This does not always mean that the request is unreasonable under the law.
 Contact Disability Services if a request seems to be unreasonable.
 We will work with instructors to suggest other alternatives to the student.

 If you decide to deny a request as unreasonable, consult your colleagues in your department and inform the student clearly of your reasons for the denial of the request.
 If you have discussed this with Disability Services already, refer the student to his/her coordinator for further clarification.

 What do instructors do to deny students' modification requests?

-The University is responsible for providing modifications unless they fall under one of the following three categories:
+The University is responsible for providing modifications unless they fall under one of the following five categories:

-Disability Services recommends that denials of modification requests based on a fundamental alteration be decided at least at the departmental level and not by an individual instructor.
+Disability Services recommends that denials of modification requests be decided at least at the departmental level and not by an individual instructor.
 Instructors and their departments should feel free to negotiate modifications that best fit course expectations.
 Contact Disability Services for further information.